jonnyr2008/UCSD-CSE-Magic-Checker/README.md

 3. For detailed usage, please use the command above without filename entered and see.

-* Let me know if there is any significant bug.
+* Let me know if there is any significant bugs.

 Here is the result of SnakeController.java